Reloaded-Project/Reloaded.Hooks-rs/docs/dev/design/branch-hooks/overview.md

 !!! warning "Only guaranteed to work on platforms with [Targeted Memory Allocation](../../platform/overview.md#recommended-targeted-memory-allocation)"

+    Because the library needs to be able to acquire memory in proximity of the original function.

+    Usually this is almost always achievable, but cases where Denuvo DRM inflates ARM64 binaries (20MB -> 500MB) may prove problematic as ARM64 has +-128MiB range for relative jumps.

 !!! note "I'm not a security person/researcher.
 I just make full stack game modding tools, mods and libraries.
 Naming in these design docs might be unconventional."

 This hook works by replacing the target of a `call` (a.k.a.
 Branch with Link) instruction with a new target.